Skip to Main Content

 For instance, using Governor's Island as an example, you can include "Historic Buildings and Sites" and "Individual Landmarks" alongside "Historic Districts" on your map.
 As you can see, many different parts of the island have gained different types of landmark status.

-Discover New York City Landmarks Governors Island
+Discover New York City Landmarks portal focused on Governors Island

 Image Source: Discover New York City Landmarks portal focused on Governors Island Historic District